 LLR indicates that additional board meetings may be necessary as a result of this bill.
-The cost breakdown of board meetings includes a \$35 per diem for each board member, a 56 cent per mile mileage reimbursement, and a \$2,156 court reporter fee.
+The cost breakdown of board meetings includes a \$50 per diem for each board member, a 62.5 cent per mile mileage reimbursement, and a \$2,156 court reporter fee.
 The board consists of five members.
 LLR cannot estimate the number of additional meetings that may be necessary as a result of this bill.

 This bill creates additional administrative duties that cannot be managed by existing staff.
 Therefore, LLR anticipates that it will require 1.0 FTE to handle criminal background check processing, process applications, assist with board meetings, and assist with other duties as assigned.
-Salary and fringe benefits for an Administrative Assistant will total \$47,728, and other recurring operating expenses will total \$2,500.
+Salary and fringe benefits for an Administrative Assistant will total \$47,700, and other recurring operating expenses will total \$2,500.
 Non-recurring infrastructure costs associated with this position will total \$1,000.
-Therefore, this bill will increase Other Funds expenditures by \$51,228 in the first fiscal year in which the compact becomes active and by \$50,228 each year thereafter.
-It is unknown when and if this compact will go into effect.
+Therefore, this portion of the bill will increase Other Funds expenditures by \$51,200 in FY 2022-23.
+Expenses will decrease to \$50,200 each year thereafter.